Category: Breakfast Eats

 Pros and Cons

 The Smitten Kitchen muffin gets the nod for quick and easy.
 Melt butter and stir all the ingredients together.
 How simple is that?
 While good right after they come out of the oven, they tend to fall off the scrumptious curve quickly.
-SK’s suggestion is to split, toast and butter the next day, I agree.
+SK’s suggestion is to split, toast, and butter day-old muffins, I agree.

 The batter is not as stiff or thick as SK’s batter but dense enough so the blueberries do not sink to the bottom.

-The homage to Levain Bakery’s is absolutely delicious.
-Moist, bursting with blueberries, and tender from the addition of almond flour.
-The top is crunchy from the generous sprinkling of sugar which you can up by using raw sugar.
-Crispy edges with a classic pointy dome, it is one impressive muffin.
+Her homage to Levain Bakery’s muffin is delicious.
+The muffins are moist, bursting with blueberries, and tender, thanks to the addition of almond flour.
+The top is crunchy from the generous sprinkling of sugar which is crunchier if you use raw sugar.
+With crispy edges and a classic pointy dome, it is an impressive muffin.
 But, it is a bit more work than the SK version.
 Butter is creamed with sugar and the batter should rest an hour before baking.
 So if you are looking for a freshly baked morning treat..get up early for this blueberry bad boy.
 The cake part of the muffin holds up well but the top loses its crunch after a day.
 I use paper liners because…well, I’m lazy.
 The original recipe does not use paper and notes that it changes the outside texture.
 What are ya gonna do? 🤷🏻♀️

-I’m keeping both muffin recipes in my repertoire, a quick fix muffin and the out to impress late morning Sunday Brunch muffin.
+I’m keeping both muffin recipes in my repertoire, a quick fix muffin and the out-to-impress late-morning Sunday Brunch muffin.
 After all, you should always be prepared!
-Make either of these recipes, guaranteed to chase away the blues-berries.
+Make either of these recipes, they are guaranteed to chase away the blues-berries.

 Mine did not have the super domed peak but that may be because I did not fill the muffin tin as much as Hummingbird High’s.
 I ended up with 11 muffins.
 Fill for 9 to get the domed top.
 But they’re still “purdy” and tasty.